Words that make SENSE: Sensorimotor Norms in Learned Lexical Token Representations: Conclusion

 \section{Conclusion}

-This work bridges distributional semantic models and embodied cognition theory, providing evidence that language models trained solely on text capture the sensorimotor grounding essential to human language comprehension.
+This work bridges distributional semantic models and embodied cognition theory, providing evidence of a relationship between text-based distributional representations and the sensorimotor grounding present in human language comprehension.

 We developed \textsc{SENSE}, a projection architecture that maps word embeddings onto the 11-dimensional Lancaster Sensorimotor Norms, demonstrating that distributional representations encode sensorimotor information with low prediction error across Word2Vec, GloVe, and BERT CLS embeddings.
 A behavioral study with 281 participants validated these predictions, showing strong correlations between human judgments and \textsc{SENSE} ratings for nonce words evoking specific sensorimotor experiences, with the strongest alignment in \sensory{interoception} ($r = 0.73, p < .001$).

-Sublexical analysis revealed systematic phonosthemic patterns for \sensory{interoceptive} experiences, suggesting the possibility of computational frameworks for proposing orthographic form-meaning associations.
+The absence of significant correlations for five modalities (\sensory{haptic}, \sensory{olfactory}, \sensory{foot/leg}, \sensory{head}, and \sensory{mouth/throat}) remains an open question.
+Preliminary analysis did not reveal clear correlations between modality performance and factors such as training corpus sparsity or inter-subject agreement, suggesting that this warrants dedicated future investigation.
+Sublexical analysis revealed systematic phonesthemic patterns for \sensory{interoceptive} experiences, suggesting the possibility of computational frameworks for proposing orthographic form-meaning associations.